jtschuster/ekho/README.rst

 - Run ``make clean`` to remove executable from all directories.
 - Run ``make`` or ``make all`` to compile and generate execuatables.
+- Run ``remake`` to clean, compile and generate execuatables.
-- Follow instructions in ``pc_recorder`` to record IV surface by connecting Ekho reorder with the PC.
+- Follow instructions in ``pc_recorder`` to record IV surfaces by connecting Ekho reorder with the PC.
 - Follow instructions in ``mobile_recorder`` to record IV surfaces in the wild.
 - Follow instructions in ``pc_emulator`` to emulate IV surface by connecting Ekho emulator with the PC.
+- Follow instructions in ``tools`` to convert and visualize the data.